galkahana/hummus-services-redux/README.md

 - `npm run delete-timedout-files`: delete files for which their timeout setup expired.
 This is to be used as a cron job on the final service.
 - `npm start`: run the site built in dist. so build it first with `npm run build`.

-_you will notice the stark missing part! test. cause i don't. cause i don't have to. that's why. i got secret ways to make sure things work. very secret._
+_you will notice that testing is missing. cause i don't. cause i don't have to. that's why. i got secret ways to make sure things work. very secret._
-# Docker setup
+# Build a docker image

 There's a dockerfile for building an image of the service.